Omni-guides/Tuxborn/Readme2.md

 <img src="https://github.com/Omni-guides/Tuxborn/blob/main/images/Tuxborn_SteamDeck0.png" width="600">

 You should also temporarily map the 'R' key so that you can initiate the Character Naming pop-up during character creation.
-You could for example map it to one of the back buttons.
+You could for example map it to one of the back buttons using Steam Input configuration.
 This is only needed for Character Creation.
 You can thank Todd for this requirement.

-**Everyone:**
+**All Players:**

 ### <ins>Profiles</ins>